 The above actions constitute grounds for disciplinary action in accordance with Section 301.452(b)(10)&(13), Texas Occupations Code, and is a violation of 22 TEX.
 ADMIN.
 CODE §217.11(1)(A),(1)(B),(1)(C),(1)(D),(1)(M)&(1)(P) and 22 TEX.
 ADMIN.
 CODE §217.12(1)(A),(1)(B),(1)(C)&(4).

-However, without enough evidence to prove she’s not guilty, the LVN lost the case.
+However, without enough evidence to prove she was not guilty, the LVN lost the case.
 This is the reason why the Texas Board of Nursing placed her LVN license under disciplinary action.